 Security has been a key part of Apple’s marketing campaign, especially after Facebook and Google’s data breach and privacy lapses in the recent past, with Tim Cook declaring that privacy is a ‘fundamental human right’.

-Apple has delivered on its promise for most parts but have found themselves in similar sticky situations with their FaceTime eavesdropping controversy where an Arizona teen discovered a bug that allowed a caller to hear conversation on the other end even before the phone was answered.
+Apple has delivered on its promise for most parts but have found themselves in similar sticky situations with their FaceTime eavesdropping controversy where an Arizona teen discovered a bug that allowed a caller to hear the conversation on the other end even before the phone was answered.

 Silvanovich, along with Project Zero member Samuel Groß, have been researching interaction-less bugs that allow access to devices by simply calling or messaging them, without the need for the recipient to answer calls.